 Listening to amazing stories of the land famous for its tulips, cheese and windmills have geared you up to plan a trip there!
 But where do you begin planning?

-Start stalking all the airlines.
-Try to get a ticket during the promotion season.
-That will save you tons of money.
-You don’t have to get a direct flight, sometimes connecting flights are cheaper if you don’t mind the extra flight hour added.
+to look for cheap deals.
+You don’t have to get a direct flight, sometimes connecting flights are cheaper if you don’t mind the extra flight hour added - and if your layover is long enough, you can even explore the transit destination a little!

-Accommodation.
-If you have a big budget, you can opt for hotels.
-If your budget is a bit tight, try looking at hostels, backpackers lodges, or Breakfast & Beds.
+tighter, try looking at hostels, backpackers lodges, or Beds & Breakfasts (Bnbs).
 Don't be surprised if your hostel is near a marijuana establishment or soliciting houses, as these are both legal trades in the Netherlands - make sure to use Google maps beforehand to check out the neighbourhood before you book a room!Research before changing your currency.

-Change the currency.
 Not all money changers offer the same rate so look around, ask around.
 Sometimes places like malls offer better rates.
 Try to avoid changing money at the airport!

-Transportation.
 When you get there, train and trams are great ways to get around.
-You can buy a 1-, 2-, or 3-day transport pass from the airport that will cover public transport all around Amsterdam!
-If you're staying a little longer, the reloadable OV-chipkaart may be more useful.
+You can buy a 1-, 2-, or 3-day transport pass from the airport that will cover public transport all around Amsterdam.
+If you're staying a little longer, the reloadable OV-chipkaartmay be more useful.
 Just remember to top it up once it runs low!
 Bicycles are also an efficient way to see the city especially if you're not making any day trips to nearby towns.
 Just a warning that locals love to ride bicycles so make sure to look left and right before crossing the road.
 You do not want to get run down

 Cooking locally is a great way to taste the local produce as well as save on costs.
-Pop by any Albert Hejin supermarket to help manage your food expenses - they're located all over the city!
+Pop by any Lidl, Aldi, or Jumbo supermarket to help manage your food expenses - they're located all over the city!
 Some Muslim-friendly products are not labelled with the Halal-certified logo, but are still safe for consumption so make sure to check the ingredients list and research beforehand.
 If you're unsure, you can always ask the members of the HHWT Facebook Community

 to enjoy discounts and sometimes free rides and entry to museums and other places.
 You can buy it online and collect it as soon as you arrive in Amsterdam.

-Things to do there
+Things to do in Amsterdam

 Take a photo with this iconic sign once you touch down!
 There used to be another set of letters in front of the Rijksmuseum, but those were removed in late 2018 due to overcrowding.
 So get your shot here as you may not be able to do so in the city itself!

-2. Amsterdam Canal Cruise
+2. Take an Amsterdam Canal Cruise

-Credit: Dennis Jarvis on Flickr
+Credit: DennisJarvis on Flickr

-3. Museum and Gallery tour
+3. Go on a Museum and Gallery tour

 are among the top 3 picks.
 Head over to the Amsterdam’s Museum Quarter and you’ll be able to dash in and out of museums after museums.
 If art is your thing, get the Amsterdam Holland Pass